AdobeDocs/analytics-platform.en/help/components/filters/filters-tag.md

 ---
 # Tag segments

-In the [Filter manager](manage-segments.md), you can use tags to organize segments.
+In the [Segment manager](manage-filters.md), you can use tags to organize segments.
 Administrators can tag all segments.
 Non administroators can tags only the segments they create or have been shared with them.

 To tag one or more segments: